skeeto/skeeto.github.com/_posts/2025-01-19-Examples-of-quick-hash-tables-and-dynamic-arrays-in-C.markdown

 established a seed.
 This delay establishing the seed means hash tries are even more randomized.

-With the proper tools and representations, working in C isn't difficult, even if you need containers and string manipulation.
+With the proper tools and representations, working in C isn't difficult even if you need containers and string manipulation.
 Aside from `memcmp` and `memcpy` — each easily replaceable — we did all this without runtime assistance, not even its allocator.
 What a pleasant way to work!